-At the time of writing, Qantas Car Insurance is offering up to 20,000 Qantas Points for new policies, subject to minimum premium amounts.
+Until 28 Feb 2021, Qantas Car Insurance is offering up to 40,000 Qantas Points for new policies, subject to minimum premium amounts.

 You’ll also earn 1 Qantas Points for every dollar spent on the premium and could earn up to 1,600 Qantas Points via the Qantas Wellbeing app for getting a car service and tyre pressure checks.

 Bonus sign-up points are awarded for eligible new customers after holding the policy for at least 60 continuous days.
 If you do cancel your policy before the end of the year and have not made any claims, your premiums will be pro-rata refunded, but with a $40 early cancellation fee.

 How do I sign-up for Qantas Car Insurance?

 - Choose your preferred cover and click ‘Get a Quote’

 - Enter the required fields, including your name and car details

 - Choose your level of coverage and preferred start date

 - Login to your Qantas Frequent Flyer account when prompted to help pre-fill your data, if desired.